apache/apisix-website/blog/en/blog/2021/07/21/Apache-APISIX-Kubernetes.md

 ---
 title: "Live | Apache APISIX x Kubernetes"
 slug: 2021/07/21/apache-apisix-kubernetes
-author: Apache APISIX
+author: APISIX
 keywords:
 - API Gateway
 - APISIX
+- Apache APISIX
 - Kubernetes
-description: 'Live Preview: On Friday, July 23rd, 2021 at 00:00 GMT, Apache APISIX committer Jintao Zhang will present "Run Apache APISIX in Kubernetes" at the Data on Kubernetes Community Meetup for global developers.
-The topic will be "Run Apache APISIX in Kubernetes".'
+description: On Friday, July 23rd, 2021 at 00:00 GMT, Apache APISIX committer Jintao Zhang will present "Run Apache APISIX in Kubernetes" at the Data on Kubernetes Community Meetup for global developers.
-tags: [Events]
+tags: [Community]
 ---

 > On Friday, July 23rd, 2021 at 00:00 GMT, Apache APISIX committer Jintao Zhang will share the topic "Run Apache APISIX in Kubernetes" at the Data on Kubernetes Community Meetup for developers around the world.